 Average wage index.
-The average amount of total wages for each year after 1950, including wages in noncovered employment and wages in covered employment without regard to either the OASDI or HI contribution bases.
+The average amount of total wages for each year after 1950, including wages in noncovered employment and wages in covered employment in excess of the OASDI contribution and benefit base.
 These amounts are used to index the earnings of most workers first becoming eligible for benefits in 1979 or later, and for automatic adjustments in the contribution and benefit base, bend points, earnings test exempt amounts, and other wage-indexed amounts.
-See tables II.E.1, II.E.2, and III.B.1.
+See tables II.E1, II.E2, and III.B1.